The career archive of a NYC paramedic

 The Long Distance Girlfriend Experience

-The ads on late-night television imply that for about $5 a minute you can speak with an eager nymphomaniac clad in sexy lingerie and writhing about on the satin sheets of her king-size bed.
-“They’re definitely over 18!” many of the adverts proclaim.
+The ads on late-night television implied that for about $5 a minute, you could speak with an eager nymphomaniac clad in sexy lingerie and writhing about on the satin sheets of her king-size bed.
+“They’re definitely over 18!” many of the adverts proclaimed.
 The callers probably assume the woman they’re sharing sexual secrets with is doing so from the private comfort of her own home.
 How romantic (or hardcore) would it be to hold an intimate conversation in a cubicle next to 30 other cubicles?

 The phone sex industry exploded in the 1980s with the emergence of 1-900 phone lines.
 1-900 phone numbers charged exorbitantly higher rates than regular phone numbers, usually by the minute, and seemed tailor-made for carnal interplay, or psychic readings.
 Despite the best efforts of puritan government agencies and the later development of technology that delivered porn to your phone, sex chat lines continue to endure to this day.
 There is a lucrative appeal, apparently, to engage in naughty talk with an anonymous stranger.
 It provides an outlet for men to engage in a soft-porn fantasy: the long-distance girlfriend experience.